 Overview

-Comprehensive automation can be quickly developed by using either the Command Line Interface (RCTL) utility or REST APIs.
-RCTL enables users to script and automate reproducible workflows without having to interact with the Controller via the Web Console GUI.
+Comprehensive automation can be quickly developed by using the RCTL Command Line Interface (RCTL) utility.
+RCTL enables users to script and automate reproducible workflows without having to interact with the Controller via the Web Console or the APIs or the Terraform provider.

-The RCTL CLI Utility can be embedded into your preferred workflow automation platform and be used to perform operations on the following resources managed by the Controller.
+The RCTL CLI can be embedded into your preferred "workflow automation platform" and be used to perform operations on ALL resources managed by the Controller.

-We develop and maintain illustrative examples of integrations with "CI platforms".
-These are available on a public Github repository.
+Working examples of integrations are available on a public Github repository.

 RCTL is supported on Windows, Mac, and Linux operating systems.